Saggittarius-A/Dos-Attack/README.md

 Now run the code from the command given above

 ## Testing code

+### Making configuration changes only on broker[here considering broker as raspberrypi]

 ### Case 1
 Go inside config by `sudo nano /etc/mosquitto/mosquitto.conf`<br>
 Edit the config file to add `log_dest topic` and `log_dest syslog`<br>